Ezs377/Programming-notes/Python.md

 7. Firstly, setup the frame.
 Then, widgets can be added as many as you like and moved around the GUI.
 This is the basics of a GUI
 8. To use tkinter with the class, `<variable name>.<another variable> = tkinter.<widget()>` will create a widget for your GUI.
 Wdigets have many options that can be edited depending on the widget.
 Remember that Python is case-sensitive and some widgets have a capital letter, if not capitalised then program won't work.

+#### Toplevel window management:
+Window Manager (WM) is used by tkinter to manage toplevel windows with Python.

 ### String formatting: